graphiti-api/graphiti/docs/upgrading.md

 ## Behavior changes to be aware of {#behavior-changes}

 Nothing to do here.
-These change what a client receives or when a callback runs, and none of them warns you, because none of them is a rename.
+These change what a client gets back, or when a callback runs, and nothing warns you about them the way the renames below do.

 <details>
 <summary>A `belongs_to` renders resource ids when its foreign key already holds them, where 1.x sent only a link</summary>